Met4FoF/agentMET4FOF/README.md

   - View and change the agents' parameters
   - View the agents' outputs as plotly or matplotlib plots or generate and embed your own images
+- Generic streams and agents that can be used as starting points in simulations
+  - A sine generator with an associated agent
+  - A generator for a sine signal with jitter dynamically or with fixed length
+  - A white noise agent
+  - A metrologically enabled sine generator agent which also handles measurement uncertainties

 ## 📈The agentMET4FOF dashboard